Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ### Parameters

 `constraints` - An object which describes the subsetting constraints.
 Every property of it refers to an axis name as defined in `Domain.names`, and its value must either be a number or string, or, if the axis has an ordering relation, an object with `start` and `stop` properties whose values are numbers or strings, or an object with a `target` property whose value is a number or string.
 Properties that have the values `undefined` or `null` are ignored.
-A number or string constrains the axis to exactly the given value, a start/stop object to the values intersecting the extent, and a target object to the value closest to the given value.
+A number or string constrains the axis to exactly the given value, a `start`/`stop` object to the values intersecting the extent, and a `target` object to the value closest to the given value.

 ### Example